-The property contains a portion of Class III wetland located in the northwest corner of the property along the west property line.
+Although credit for this category was not requested, the property contains a small Class III wetland located in the center of the property south of the access road.
 As required by county code (KCC 21A.24.325.B), the buffer width required for this type of wetland is 75 feet.
 In order to be eligible for this category, the participating land must provide a buffer greater than 1.5 times that required or 112.50 feet in this case.
-The owners are providing a qualifying buffer of native vegetation to the east of this wetland that averages 450 feet in width, which is six times the buffer required.
-Credit for this category is currently being awarded and is still recommended.
+The owners are providing a qualifying buffer of native vegetation to the south of this wetland that averages 425 feet in width, which is more than five times the buffer required.
+Credit for this category is recommended.